ElunaLuaEngine/Eluna/README.md

 Eluna Lua Engine &copy; is a lua engine embedded to World of Warcraft emulators.
 Eluna supports MaNGOS, CMaNGOS and TrinityCore.
 We are currently working hard to make Eluna better from inside and outside.
-Follow us on [EmuDevs Twitter](https://twitter.com/EmuDevs) page to view the latest news about EmuDevs and about what is going on with Eluna Lua Engine &copy;.

-If you are having trouble with installation or scripts, post in [Eluna Support Forum](http://emudevs.com/forumdisplay.php/279-Eluna-Support)
+If you are having trouble with installation or scripts, please feel free to open an issue.
-For documentation and reference see [Eluna API](http://eluna.emudevs.com/) and [Lua reference manual](http://www.lua.org/manual/5.2/).
+For documentation and reference see [Eluna API](http://www.elunaengine.com/) and [Lua reference manual](http://www.lua.org/manual/5.2/).

 Special thanks to [MaNGOS](http://getmangos.eu/) for their continued support and use of Eluna.
 Please head over to their forums and show them some love!